Tucker Carlson: Immigration and race

-Carlson is a frequent critic of immigration, and has been described by multiple writers as demonizing both legal and illegal immigrants.
+Carlson is a frequent critic of immigration, and has been described by multiple writers as demonizing both documented and undocumented immigrants.
 White grievance politics is a persistent theme in Carlson's commentary.
 Sources such as CNN and The Washington Post have said Carlson promotes racism, a charge he denies, saying in 2018, "I'm not a racist.
 I hate racism."
 Carlson has repeatedly promoted a conspiracy theory that Democrats are seeking "demographic replacement" to increase their voter base, and in 2021 he described this as "the Great Replacement", using white nationalist terminology.
 Carlson has described white supremacy as "not a real problem in America".
 Heidi Beirich of the Southern Poverty Law Center has said that "Carlson probably has been the No. 1 commentator mainstreaming bedrock principles of white nationalism in [the U.S.]."
 Terry Smith, a law professor at St. Thomas University, has called Carlson's rhetoric an example of white identity politics.
 University of Michigan professor Alexandra Stern has written that Carlson propagates demographic fear.
 Neoconservative pundit Bill Kristol described Carlson's commentaries in 2018 as "close now to racism" and "ethno-nationalism of some kind, let's call it".